liyin2015/python-coding-interview/README.md

 <hr>

 ## Mocking Interviews
 Practice is important.
-Schedule some mocking interviews with [interviewing.io](https://interviewing.io/).
+Schedule some mocking interviews with [interviewing.io](https://interviewing.io/) or [Meetapro](https://meetapro.com/?utm_source=pcigithub).
 If you cant manage to register, you can join us in [discord server](https://discord.gg/ZXnSag7fMP) and ask peers for practice interview.
 <hr>

 ## Community